athomas-wtv/copia/ReadMe.md

 3. ...one empty array and one non-empty array.

 ### Deep Equality
-__Time Complexity:__ O(n), The more keys there are in the object, (potentially) the more operations there will be.
-There is certainly an evident best and worse case.
-Best case being if there are no objects as values (which might defeat the purpose of the problem), or just one object as the value, or having mismatch keys.
+__Time Complexity:__ O(2^n), This solution creates a fork every time there's a nested object as the value.
+Inside the solution, it recursively calls the calling function (or main function) within it's execution when it runs into a nested object.
+There is an evident best and worse case.
+Best case being if there are no objects as values (which might defeat the purpose of the problem), or just one object as the value, or having mismatch amount of keys.
 Worst case being if every value was an object (given that both objects were indeed equal).

 __Spatial Complexity:__ O(n), We are dealing with arrays and objects and not numbers.
 The larger the objects (more keys) means more space being taken up.
 Also the deeper the objects go (nested objects), the more operations there will be.
 There's no way around it unless there is a match not found.